A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur within living organisms.
-Organic chemistry is the study of the structure, properties, and reactions of carbon-containing compounds.
-Biochemistry and organic chemistry are closely related, as many of the reactions that occur in living organisms involve organic molecules.
+Biochemistry is the study of the chemical processes within living organisms.
+Organic chemistry studies the structure, properties, and reactions of carbon-containing compounds.
+These fields are closely intertwined, as many biological processes involve organic molecules.

 Basic Concepts